 A more robust and quantitative analysis of statistical distributions was performed by Thelwall (2016c) by considering data from 26 Scopus subject areas for seven years including 911,971 journal articles.
 The study considered three different models-the hooked Power law model, the Truncated Power Law model, and the Discretised log normal model.
 It was explored whether the discretised log-normal and hooked power law distributions were plausible for citation data.
 It also tested if there were too many uncited articles, and zero inflated variants of the discretised log-normal and hooked power law distributions (Thelwall, 2016b).
 The study examined the best options for modelling and regression, and tried to detect which distribution best fit citation data by including and excluding uncited articles (Thelwall, 2016a).
 It was concluded that the hooked power law and discretised log-normal distribution were the best options for complete citation data.
 Though several studies (Costas et al., 2015a; Haustein et al., 2014; Eysenbach, 2011; Mohammadi et al., 2016; Thelwall, 2018; Thelwall & Nevill, 2018) have found positive correlations between citations and altmetrics, but distribution patterns of altmetric data are not well explored.

 The only major studies on distribution analysis of altmetric data include analysis of online events- web usage counts (Wang et al., 2016b), readership (Thelwall & Wilson, 2016) and download patterns (Duan & Xiong, 2017).
 Wang et al. (2016b) investigated the Web of Science usage count to understand the distribution and the relation with citation counts.
 They analysed data for about 12,000 articles from five journals of information science domain.
 The ‘usage count’ for each article was analysed for fit with Power Law distribution and positive evidence of Power Law behaviours was observed for usage counts.
 The study by Thelwall & Wilson (2016) analysed about 332,000 scientific publications in 45 subfields of medical sciences domain drawn from Scopus database.
 The study observed the relationship between Mendeley reads and citations and examined the distribution patterns of reads by exploring fits to either log-normal or hooked power law.
 They concluded that, hooked power law is a better fit in case of citation data, but for Mendeley reads, it varied across 45 sub-fields.
 Duan & Xiong (2017) analysed the download patterns from the Chinese Library & Information Sciences using two-step cluster analysis, outlining the distribution for the same.
 The authors collected data from eleven chinese journals and grouped them into clusters based on the type of downloads.
 They concluded that the majority of sets followed power function in the case of absolute downloads.
 Costas et al. (2016) also studied distribution patterns of citations and altmetrics (Mendeley reads, tweets, blogs) and found that twitter and blog mentions are extremely skewed distributions.
 They observed that it was largely caused by a large share of publications without any mentions on these platforms.
-There are, however, no previous studies on examining the distribution patterns of mentions in the popular social media platforms like Twitter, Facebook, Blogs etc., particularly with respect to existence of Power Law behaviours.
-This research gap motivated us to explore if altmetric mentions exhibit Power Laws.
+There are, however, no previous studies on examining the distribution patterns of mentions in the popular social media platforms like Twitter, Facebook, Blogs etc., particularly with respect to existence of power law behaviours.
+This research gap motivated us to explore if altmetric mentions exhibit power laws.

 3. Objectives/ Research Questions